 “For me getting up onstage is an act of joyous abandonment… I just focus on the words and try to get my message across.”

-“Let the music entrance you and you will entrance the audience.”
+“Let the music enchant you and you will enchant the audience.”

 “Not everyone has the same endowment of life force.
 Some people can take on a lot of loss and a lot of sorrow and bounce back.
 And there are other people who have lived completely privileged, easy lives and one thing comes along and they’re destroyed by it.
 I think it’s fascinating that some people can roll with it and other people can’t.”